Stage 4 - Character Types¶

 Class Diagram¶

-Our new class diagram has two new classes Enemy and Friend.
+The class diagram now shows two new classes: Enemy and Friend.

 Inheritance